noaheggenschwiler/DePay/README.md

 Contract Address: 0x8Df25c3B2FeF66811E8cDe8E09244fB28bcF7046

+## Hosting:
+Website Can Be Found At: https://noaheggenschwiler.github.io/DePay/ <br>

+Please note that your MetaMask wallet must be connected to recieve the price feeds.

 ## Key Features:
 **Recent Research Papers**: The left-hand side of the application displays the 20 most recent Arxiv pre-prints that contain the subject blockchain.